-- 1. Turn on the ignition and radio to raise the antenna. - 2.
-Dampen a clean cloth with mineral spirits or equivalent solvent. - 3.
-Wipe the cloth over the mast sections, removing any dirt. - 4.
-Wipe dry with a clean cloth. - 5.
-Make the antenna go up and down by turning the radio or ignition off and on. - 6.
-Repeat if necessary.
+- Turn on the ignition and radio to raise the antenna. - Dampen a clean cloth with mineral spirits or equivalent solvent. - Wipe the cloth over the mast sections, removing any dirt. - Wipe dry with a clean cloth. - Make the antenna go up and down by turning the radio or ignition off and on. - Repeat if necessary.

-Don't lubricate the power antenna.
+Notice: Don't lubricate the power antenna.
 Lubrication could damage it.

-Before entering an automatic car wash, turn off your radio to make the power antenna go down.
-This will prevent the mast from possibly getting damaged.
+Notice: Before entering an automatic car wash, turn off your radio to make the power antenna go down.
+This will prevent the mast from possible damage.
 If the antenna does not go down when you turn the radio off, it may be damaged or need to be cleaned.
 In either case, lower the antenna by hand by carefully pressing the antenna down.